 Full instructions are included, with in-game help for those who just want to jump into the games.
 They are simple to install - just unzip and copy the entire folder to your GP2X's SD card and then select a game built-in menu.
 Full source code is available in the same place as the game download.
 There is also an optional music pack with tracks from Mr Lou.
 If installed, this will allow you to have some nice music playing while you puzzle.

 Please note that the files contain the various LICENCE files for the source, and that the base programs were written by Simon Tatham and the other people mentioned there.
 I (ledow/Lee Dowling) only created the SDL/GP2X interface and the Makefile necessary to cross-compile them to ARM processors.
 I used Deja Vu fonts, the Open2x toolchain and libraries, SDL_gfx, INIParser and Paeryn's accelerated SDL library to do it.
 For those interested, I wrote the code (over 6000 lines of C) entirely using "pico", a plain text editor.

-My code has also been used (with almost no modification) to make a port for the Dingoo A320 and the GP2X Wiz.
+My code has also been used (with almost no modification) to make a port for the Dingoo A320, the GP2X Wiz and the Wii.
 You can download those ports from the links below.
 They use the exact same code, the A320 version modifies font sizing slightly and disables "640x480" mode for Maze3D.